Brokk-Sindre/ft-oda-documentation/docs/guides/voting-analysis/index.md

 - Use `konklusion` field for official party-level results
 - Track individual votes through `Stemme` entity for detailed analysis
 - Link voting sessions to meetings for temporal context
-- Expand to `Aktör` entity for complete biographical context
+- Expand to `AktÃ¶r` entity for complete biographical context

 ## Navigation to Specific Guides